pranavpr/cardinfo.github.io/_posts/2019-05-25-niyo-global-forex-card-review.md

 {% include star-rating-single.html rating=5 %}

+**PS**: You can save even more using a combination of NiYO Global Card and credit card.
+Read about most rewarding credit cards with low forex markup fee for foreign travel & spends [here](/best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends/).

 _What do you think of this card?
 Share your experience of using this card in comments below._